RishabhRD/workspace-switcher/README.md

 ## Configuration
 After installing this repository `libinput-gestures` is also installed.
 So, you can use its configuration file to provide additional configuration in `/etc/libinput-gestures.conf`

+To stop this feature:
+    libinput-gestures-setup stop
+To restart this:
+    libinput-gestures-setup restart
+To start this:
+    libinput-gestures-setup start